 PSY 196-01 Current Research in Behavioral Neuroscience.
 This course aims to introduce, analyze and critique current research articles in behavioral neuroscience.
 The topics of these articles are selected according to the ongoing research interests of the graduate and undergraduate participants.
 It is expected that each member of the class presents the scientific background, hypothesis, research methods and design, the key results and their interpretation of a recently published major article in such journals as Science, Nature, Cell, Journal of Neuroscience, Neuropsychopharmacology, and Biological Psychiatry.
 In addition, each member contributes data flashes to each presentation.
 The preparation of a scholarly review article will conclude the term.
-This course has been approved to count as an elective for the Biopsych or CBS major in F21.
+This course has been approved to count as an elective for the Biopsych or CBS major in F22.
 Requires: PSY 25, PSY 103, or PSY 129.

 PSY 199 Senior Honors Thesis.
 If you plan to do an honor's thesis, you must sign up for PSYCHOLOGY 199 both Fall and Spring of your senior year.
 Discuss this with a faculty sponsor.

+Graduate standing is required to enroll in courses at the 200-level and above.
 In addition to courses listed below, psychology graduate students may enroll in 100 level or higher classes, both in the psychology department and university-wide.
 Graduate students may also enroll in courses offered by other schools in the consortium.

 PSY 201, 202 Proseminar in Psychology.
 This course is designed to expose first-year graduate students to concepts both within and outside of their areas of study.
 Students will be required to attend department and university talks given by invited speakers.